influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withSuccessThreshold(successThreshold)
 ```

-Minimum consecutive successes for the probe to be considered successful after having failed.
+"Minimum consecutive successes for the probe to be considered successful after having failed.
 Defaults to 1.
 Must be 1 for liveness.
-Minimum value is 1.
+Minimum value is 1."

 ### fn spec.cruiseControl.livenessProbe.withTimeoutSeconds